Interesting People Featured In New Book Of Old Chattanooga Photos

 WNOO staff

 Interesting Chattanooga people will be featured in the new coffee table book of old Chattanooga photos sponsored by Chattanoogan.com.
-More Old Chattanooga Photos has been printed by College Press and is currently being shipped from a bindery in Grand Rapids, Mich.
+More Old Chattanooga Photos has been printed by College Press.
+It is currently being shipped from a bindery in Grand Rapids, Mich., and is set to arrive on Wednesday morning

 There will be a limited edition of 500 copies, and orders are being taken now.